• Skip to primary navigation

 Does this have to be made on a Traeger?

 Nope!
-Even though I named this Traeger Smoked Salmon, I’ve made this same recipe on a barrel smoker, electric box smoker and it can even be made on a regular grill.
-The Traeger is my favorite to work with so far mainly since it is so easy and predictable.
-Similarly, we’ve owned several box style electric smokers that were excellent, easy set and forget it option.
+Even though I named it Traeger Smoked Salmon, I’ve made this same smoked salmon recipe on a barrel smoker, electric box smoker and it can even be made on a regular grill.
+The Traeger grill is my favorite to work with so far mainly since it is so easy and predictable.
+Similarly, we’ve owned several box style electric smokers that were excellent, easy set and forget it options.

 Traeger grill on patio